MicrosoftDocs/dynamics365smb-docs/business-central/chat-with-copilot.md

 1. In the **Ask a question** box at the bottom ![Shows the icon for chat with Copilot pane with callouts](media/callout-number-2.svg), enter your question, and then select the arrowhead or press <kbd>Enter</kbd> to get an answer.

-   The text can be in the form of a question, statement, or command.
-If you used a prompt, just complete the sentence.
+   The text you enter can be in the form of a question, statement, or command.

    > [!TIP]
    > The chat includes a couple features that can help your write questions: